WilliamVenner/vscode-glua-enhanced/README.md

 * _Deprecated_, _Internal_, _Reference Only_, _Predicted_ and _New_ flags in documentation
 * Colour palette for `Color()`
 * Notes, Warnings, Bugs, imported from wiki
+* "View Source" auto completions button to look at the GitHub Lua source of literally every Lua-defined function in Garry's Mod
 * Useful snippets
 * File icons for `.lua`, `.vmt`, `.vtf`, `.mdl`, `*.vtx`, `.vvd`, `.phy`
 * `.png` & `.vmt` file previews